 All through the very same tests, the HDD drives proved to be much slower, with only 400 IO operations addressed per second.
 Although this looks like a large amount, for those who have an overloaded web server that contains numerous popular websites, a sluggish hard disk drive may result in slow–loading web sites.

-The absence of moving parts and spinning disks in SSD drives, and also the recent advances in electrical interface technology have led to a significantly risk–free data storage device, with an average failing rate of 0.5%.
+The absence of moving parts and spinning disks in SSD drives, and also the recent advances in electrical interface technology have led to a significantly risk–free data storage device, with a common failing rate of 0.5%.

 For the HDD drive to operate, it should spin a pair of metal hard disks at a minimum of 7200 rpm, holding them magnetically stabilized in mid–air.
 They have a many moving elements, motors, magnets and other tools loaded in a small place.
 Consequently it’s no wonder that the common rate of failure of the HDD drive ranges between 2% and 5%.